cloud66/help-old/_posts/add-ins/2013-09-26-one-click-database-backup.md

 You can edit the following for each backup:

 - Backups frequency
-- Number of previous versions of backups that are stored.
+- Number of previous versions of backups that are stored
+- Whether or not to compress backups